SatSim/zedboard-system/README.txt

 Xenomai real-time support, and NASA's Core Flight System.
 It is assumed that you are on a Linux machine.

 NOTE: The cfs files aren't where I say they are yet.
-They'll be there Wed.
+They'll be there soon.

 1. Copy all files in this directory to your SD card (well, technically you don't need to copy this readme, but it's kind of nice to have, isn't it?).